mnm-team/p4-sdn/README.md

 + SDN boosts the adoption of policy-based network management, and recently intent-based networking.
 In this regard, we provide an example, in which the SDN controller exposes useful REST APIs for controlling the data plane.
 Check it out in [Intent-based Networking](Intent-based-Networking).

 For deeper diving in the area, we propose a selection of [ideas](ideas).
-They are relevant for small projects in the RNP-Praktikum, some even for theses.
+They are relevant for small projects in the RNP-Praktikum, some can be developed further for theses.

 ## TODO: